mirsaeedi/Mailzory/README.md

 * Mailzory supports attachments
 * Mailzory supports custom sender's display name
 * Mailzory supports synchronous and asynchronous (Task Based) sending
+* For the purpose of configuring Smtp settings, You can inject custom SmtpClient instance at Mailzory constructor.
+Also note that the other way for configuring Smtp settings would be using [mailSettings](https://msdn.microsoft.com/en-us/library/w355a94k(v=vs.110).aspx) tag in web.config or app.config.

 ## Install (Nuget)